Quantum reading capacity: General definition and bounds: Environment-parametrized memory cells

 \section{Environment-parametrized memory cells}

-We now introduce a broad class of memory cells that we call environment-parametrized memory cells, and we discuss two classes of memory cells that are particular kinds of environment-parametrized memory cells.
+We now introduce a broad class of memory cells that we call environment-parametrized memory cells with associated environment states, and we discuss two classes of memory cells that are particular kinds of environment-parametrized memory cells.
+Consider an alphabet $\mc{X} := \{ 1, \ldots, |\mc{X}|\}$, where $|\mc{X}|$ is some positive integer.